devicehubnet/devicehub_php/README.md

 Modify config.php according to 'Development information' from your project.

-Check example.php for 'Sensors' and 'Actuator' and modify it according to your project.
+Check example.php for 'Sensors' and 'Actuators' and modify it according to your project.

 Installation
 ============